fredilarsen/ModuleInterface/documentation/README.md

 ### Autonomy

-A single point of failure not good.
+A single point of failure is not good.
 The master will at some point be down for restart or maintenance, and it would be a bad idea to let all workers stop when this happens.
 So instead of letting each module only do work when asked, it should use the settings it has and continue doing its work even if communication with the master is temporarily down.

-If a module is relying on time to do it's work, the recommended solution is to let if continue without new time synchronization based on the hardware clock for some time depending on precision requirements, then drop down into a fallback mode if meaningful.
+If a module is relying on time to do it's work, the recommended solution is to let it continue without new time synchronization based on the hardware clock for some time depending on precision requirements, then drop down into a fallback mode if meaningful.
 A light controller could drop all logic based on time and fall back to using ambient light measurements and motion alone.